staminna/ultralytics_challange/README.md

 ## 📝 Development Notes

 - All datasets stored in `backend/datasets/`
-- MongoDB runs on `localhost:27017`
+- MongoDB runs on `127.0.0.1:27017` (localhost only)
-- MongoDB Express web UI on `localhost:8081`
+- MongoDB Express web UI on `127.0.0.1:8081` (localhost only)
-- API server runs on `localhost:8000`
+- API server runs on `127.0.0.1:8000` (localhost only)
+- All services secured with localhost-only binding
+- Backend container runs as non-root user
 - Logs available in `backend/logs/`
-- Use conda for dependency management
+- Use pip for dependency management (Docker) or conda (local)

 For issues or contributions, check the project repository.